zoywongus/PokemonBattleAI/README.md

 Pokemon Specs

+##How to run simulator
+python3 pokemonsim.py
+Will reorganize things and update CLI interface in the future

+##Running AI stuff
+(todo in the future)

 # Status
 Starting to integrate json files to grab types and moves data.
 Just a simple skeleton so far.
 No moves distinguishment/statuses/effects/teams.